SamerSaber/CarND-Behavioral-Cloning-P3_Solution/writeup_template.md

 I augmented the data using the following:-
 * Flipping the input image and multiplying the steering angles by -1.

+![alt text][image4]  ![alt text][image7]

 * Adding the right and left pictures with correction value of .1

+![alt text][image5] ![alt text][image4] ![alt text][image6]

 After the collection process, I had the following histogram

 ![alt text][image2]

- So I needed to filter the dataset to have balanced histogram, I filtered it by dividing the data set to 500 pins each pin allowed to have only 25 entry. after filtering the histogram becomes as following
+ So I needed to filter the dataset to have balanced histogram, I filtered it by dividing the data set to 500 pins each pin allowed to have only 35 entry. after filtering the histogram becomes as following

 ![alt text][image3]

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was 5 as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+The ideal number of epochs was 60 as evidenced by using the keras callback "early stopping", I used an adam optimizer so that manually training the learning rate wasn't necessary.